English name: Copperhead Rat Snake (aka “Radiated Rat Snake”, “Copperhead Racer”, “Copperhead Trinket Snake”)

 Conservation status and threats: In Thailand this snake is common with no known conservation issues, but it is listed as Endangered on the China Red List.

-Interesting facts: The Copperhead Racer is a very fast snake that will first try to flee when threatened, but when cornered will lift the first third of its body off the ground, curl its neck and body into an “S” shape, expand its neck vertically and strike aggressively with its mouth open.
+Interesting facts: The Copperhead Rat Snake is a fast snake that will first try to flee when threatened, but when cornered will lift the first third of its body off the ground, curl its neck and body into an “S” shape, expand its neck vertically and strike aggressively with its mouth open.
 If that fails, it will sometimes proceeds to play dead as a last resort.

 University of Hong Kong: Coelognathus radiatus